The 'Oikophobia' of the Right

 To progressives, freedom, including sexual freedom, is who we are.
 Indeed, it’s almost why we fight.
 Soon after the invasion, MI6s head Richard Moore tweeted that: ‘With the tragedy and destruction unfolding so distressingly in Ukraine, we should remember the values and hard-won freedoms that distinguish us from Putin, none more than LGBT+ rights.’

-Never mind that Ukraine is also pretty conservative on this issue, that, as a sentiment from one of the British state’s most important figures, illustrates the great divergence of values within Western countries, one not seen since the Reformation — and shows which side of that divide is firmly in control.
+Never mind that Ukraine is also pretty conservative on this issue, this, as a sentiment from one of the British state’s most important figures, illustrates the great divergence of values within Western countries, one not seen since the Reformation — and shows which side of that divide is firmly in control.
 It also goes some way to explaining the small but significant section of western conservatives who now see no real moral difference between Russia and the West.
 They represent a new phenomenon, the Oikophobia of the Right.

 ‘Oikophobia’ was Roger Scruton’s term to describe ‘the repudiation of inheritance and home’, the way that many socialists and progressives are motivated by a loathing for their own country, their own countrymen and often their hometowns, from which they wished to escape and punish its inhabitants.
 In the case of the early Bolsheviks, in many ways trailblazers of modern progressivism, their radical politics were often motivated by contempt for liberal parents and hatred of the unintellectual imbeciles they grew up around.

 Oikophobia has long defined the far-Left’s foreign policy, which is essentially to always side with our enemies.
 What one socialist site calls ‘campism’.
 In Britain it dates back to at least 1789, even after it became clear that the revolution was a disaster and with the emergence of Napoleon Bonaparte as a dictator.
 Leading Whig Charles James Fox called Bonaparte ‘the most stupendous monument of human wisdom’ in the House of Commons; many artists openly sided with France, and when they felt they could no longer justify supporting such a tyranny they backed their own country will ill grace.
-There was strong opposition to Britain from two particular sects, the Quakers and the Unitarians, members of the latter group a fear years later starting a famous newspaper in Manchester.
+There was strong opposition to Britain from two particular sects, the Quakers and the Unitarians, members of the latter group a few years later starting a famous newspaper in Manchester.
 One Unitarian minister, Ebenezer Aldred, said Britain was the real Beast of Revelation, ‘guilty of imperialism, slave trading and sodomy’ in the words of Robert Tombs.
 Even if the reality of revolutionary France didn’t match the fantasy, that didn’t really matter because what they were actually against was Britain.
 Oikophobia.

 Germany, both under the Kaiser and especially Hitler, was too repulsive and anti-intellectual to attract many British admirers, but revolutionary Russia found many, often clearly motivated by a certain disgust with England.
 The pilgrims who lauded Stalin’s grotesque experiment did so in part to express deep contempt for their own homeland.